hudsonsmelski/ai/README.md

 I ran from a python venv in WSL2, so it kinda works on my machine.

-AGI has not been achieved internally, yet.
+AGI has been with us the whole time, in our own heads.

 ## ACT